lac0220/lac0220/README.md

 🤓 Keen to learn more and more about coding and UI design

-💻 Love building responsive environments and developing user-friendly, and fast-loading websites that are easy to navigate
+💻 Love building responsive environments and developing user-friendly websites and web applications that are easy to navigate

 ## Stats